trevorsandy/lpub3d/mainApp/docs/README.txt

  part description.
 -Go To Page navigation combo box - allow page navigation using drop-down box.
 -Show progress bar during display page processing.
--Text entries can now accommodate quotes using escape character '\' - e.g. This \"Fat\" MOC will display: This "Fat" MOC.
+-Text entries can now accommodate quotes using escape character '\' - e.g. This \Fat\ MOC will display: This Fat MOC.
 Edits must always include the '\' escape character.
 -Fix: When changing the font on added text, the dialogue starts with MS Shell Dlg 2 size 12.
  The dialogue now starts with display of the actual font parameters being changed.
 -Fix: Change to PLI Times Used attribute on multi-step page now affects only the selected step.